-OR complete the scholarship nomination form online by filling out the application below.
+OR complete the scholarship nomination form online on our website at

 - Youth Off The Streets will not return nomination applications.
 Applicants are advised to keep copies for their own records.

-- Successful nominees will be notified in June 2017 by phone and confirmed in writing to the postal address provided on the nomination form.
+- Successful nominees will be notified in June 2018 by phone and confirmed via the email address provided on the nomination form.

 SCHOLARSHIP RECIPIENT CONDITIONS